1. Net metering basics

 Cap exempt facilities

-Cap exempt facilities will be able to net meter even if the relevant cap is full.
+Cap exempt facilities can net meter even if the relevant cap is full.
 220 CMR 18.02, 18.07(5).
-For a facility to qualify as cap exempt, it must be a:
+For a facility to qualify as cap exempt, it must be one of the following:

 Small hydroelectric net metering caps

-Under the SHP, new customers must obtain a cap allocation to participate even if they are less than 10 kW on a single-phase circuit or 25 kW on a three-phase circuit.
+Under the SHP, new customers must obtain a cap allocation to participate even if they are less than 25 kW.
 Under the SHP, once an electric company fills its net metering cap, new customers that seek to participate in net metering must apply for a cap allocation from the relevant GP cap unless they are a cap exempt facility.

 Net metering overview

-View the video below for a net metering overview that Department staff gave at the Distributed Generation Workshop on May 3, 2024.
+View the video below for a net metering overview that DPU staff gave at the Distributed Generation Workshop on May 3, 2024.

 Overview